 CUNY Academic ASAP Student Advisor in Queens, New York

-Reporting to the ASAP Director, the ASAP Academic Student Advisor will accomplish the duties listed in the CUNY Title Overview, as well as, the following responsibilities:
+Reporting to the ASAP Director, the ASAP Academic Student Advisor will accomplish all the duties listed in the CUNY Title Overview, as well as the following responsibilities:

 Provide academic and personal support to guide students through the decision making and course selection process at LaGuardia;

 Help students clarify their values and goals.
 Advise students regarding majors and related career choices;